Coherent quantum hairy black holes from gravitational decoupling: regularity, geodesics, and scalar ringdown: Introduction

+A fundamental aspect of the coherent-state description consists of the emergence of the classical metric as the semiclassical (mean-field) limit of the gravitational field, defined as the expectation value of the metric operator over a macroscopic coherent state composed of a large number of soft graviton quanta.
+In the effective approach to be adopted here, the finite spatial extent of the graviton wavefunction is modeled through a Gaussian profile, representing the characteristic spread of the condensate \cite{Casadio:2022ndh,Casadio:2024whh}.
+Rather than quantizing the metric directly, quantum effects are incorporated at the level of the gravitational potential, replacing the point-source contribution by a smeared distribution.

+In this work, we construct coherent quantum GD hairy black holes by applying the coherent-state Gaussian smearing procedure to the classical GD solution.
+In particular, the mass and charge contributions in the metric function are replaced by their coherent-state counterparts obtained from a graviton condensate with finite spatial extension, while the GD deformation sector responsible for the gravitational hair is consistently incorporated.
+The resulting geometry preserves the asymptotic behavior of the classical solution at large distances, where the graviton condensate behaves effectively as a point source, while significantly modifying the near-core region and regularizing the central singularity.

+We then analyze the resulting spacetime in detail, computing the effective stress--energy tensor, Misner--Sharp mass, and the associated energy density and pressures.
+We further study the horizon structure and causal properties, as well as the behavior of curvature invariants near the origin, identifying conditions under which the geometry is regular.
+Finally, we examine geodesic motion and optical observables, highlighting the combined effects of quantum corrections and GD hair.

 This paper is organized as follows.
 Section \ref{sec2} reviews the classical GD hairy black hole, exploring the role of the hair parameter in deforming the RN geometry.
 Section \ref{sec:QCRN} introduces the coherent quantum framework with Gaussian regularization, derives the quantum-corrected RN spacetime, and extends it to the GD hairy case, showing that the smearing scale resolves the singularity while preserving large-scale behavior.
 Section \ref{sec:effective_source} is devoted to obtaining the effective stress–energy tensor and the Misner--Sharp mass, delving into quantum effects and the influence of the hairy parameter on the ADM mass.
 The horizon structure and causal properties are also analyzed.
 Section \ref{sec:regularity} identifies regularity conditions at the origin.
 Section \ref{geo1} studies geodesics, photon rings, the critical impact parameter, and light deflection, emphasizing deviations from the classical geometry.
+Section \ref{sec: quasinormal modes} investigates the geometry QNMs when submitted to scalar perturbations, by employing the WKB approximation to calculate the oscillation frequencies.
+We show how the real and imaginary frequencies are affected by both the quantum corrections and the GD hair charges, and verify relevant deviations from the classical GD hairy black holes and, in particular, from the RN geometry.
 Finally, Section \ref{sec6} presents conclusions and outlines possible extensions regarding applications of coherent quantum GD hairy black holes.